-As the graph above indicates, over 72% of respondents were middle-aged, between 25 and 54 years of age.
+As the graph above indicates, over 55% of respondents were middle-aged, between 25 and 54 years of age.
 Thus, the responses to the survey are largely from people who are in their prime working years who may be caring both for children and aging parents.
 The next highest number of responses came from those age 55-59 who are nearing or have entered retirement age.
 Aside from age group under 18 with zero responses, the fewest number of responses came from those age 75 and older.

 Data Source: US Census Bureau, American Community Survey.
-2015-19.
+2016-2020.
+Data Source: Engagement Network

 The graph above shows the total population by age groups in the Big Sandy Area.
-A total of 141,237 people live in the 1,980.04 square mile report area defined for this assessment according to the U.S. Census Bureau American Community Survey 2020.
-The population density for this area, estimated at 71.33 persons per square mile, is less than the national average population density of 93.41 per square mile.
+A total of 142,746 people lives in the 1,980.04 square mile report area defined for this assessment according to the U.S. Census Bureau American Community Survey 2021.
+The population density for this area, estimated at 72 persons per square mile, is less than the national average population density of 95 per square mile.

-As the graph above indicates that the respondents of the 2021 Community Needs Assessment were split nearly 65/35, female to male.
+As the graph above indicates that the respondents of the 2021 Community Needs Assessment were split nearly 80/20, female to male.
 This number largely reflects the gender disparity in social service workers and clients we serve, particularly within programs funded through the Community Services Block Grant (CSBG).